Dupax del Sur: History

 The town of Dupax was first discovered by Luis Pérez Dasmariñas in 1591.
 Eighteen years later, the mission was established by the Dominicans, but was later abandoned due to territorial disputes with the Franciscans.

 Colonization seemed difficult for decades.
 In 1717, Fr.
 Alejandro Cacho came on mission to Dupax and established Christian communities.
 In June 1726, Spanish Augustinian missionaries arrived in the locality.
 On April 22, 1731, Dupax was formally founded by Fr.
-Nicolas Norbantes and Fr.
-Agustin San Juan, making it the oldest surviving municipality of Nueva Vizcaya.
+Nicolás Norbantes and Fr.
+Agustín San Juan, making it the oldest surviving municipality of Nueva Vizcaya.

 In the early 18th century, Dupax was inhabited by three tribal groups.
-The Caraos from Benguet lived with the Isinays, the town's first inhabitants, in the present territory.
-The other two were the Mala-ats and the Bugcalots.
+The Carao from Benguet lived with the Isinai, the town's first inhabitants, in the present territory.
+The other two were the Mala-at and the Bugcalot.

-Mala-ats, original settlers found by the Spanish colonizers in Dupax, are said to be ancestors of the Isinais who now inhabit the locality.
+Mala-at people, who were the first settlers found by the Spanish colonizers in Dupax, are said to be ancestors of the Isinai who now inhabit the locality.
 They were forced to migrate to the hinterlands as ethnic groups from other provinces, especially the Ilocanos, Igorots, lfugaos, arrived before and after the turn of the century.

 The original town of Dupax was the largest municipality of Nueva Vizcaya in terms of land area.
 The first head of the town, was Mandalito, an Ilongot.
-Eventually three prominent mem representing the three tribal districts were appointed, namely: Dayag, who headed the Mala-ats; Tiun Pising, who headed the Igorots, and Bartolo, who headed the Ilongots.
+Eventually, prominent men representing the three tribal districts were appointed, namely: Dayag, who headed the Mala-ats; Tiun Pising, who headed the Igorot; and Bartolo, who headed the Ilongot.

-As early as 1928, during the term of mayor Inocencio Suson, attempts were made to transfer the seat to Barrio Malasin.
-However, the plan was eventually materialized with a bill authored by Representative Leonardo B. Perez.
-By virtue of Republic Act (RA) No. 1181 approved on June 20, 1954, the seat of government was transferred from old poblacion to Barrio Malasin.
+As early as 1928, during the term of mayor Inocencio Suson, attempts were made to transfer the seat to the barrio of Malasin.
+However, the plan was eventually materialized with a bill authored by Representative Leonardo B. Pérez.
+By virtue of Republic Act (RA) No. 1181 approved on June 20, 1954, the seat of government was transferred from old población to Barrio Malasin.

 Dupax was later divided into three separate municipalities.
-RA No. 6372, sponsored by Representative Benjamin Perez and Senator Leonardo Perez, was approved on August 16, 1971, dividing Dupax into two new municipalities: Dupax del Norte and Dupax del Sur, which would consist the old poblacion of Dupax, designated as the seat of government, nine barrios and fifteen sitios.
-The creation of this municipality was ratified in a plebiscite held on November 8, 1971; the division was implemented through Presidential Decree No. 586 promulgated by President Ferdinand Marcos on November 20, 1974.
+RA No. 6372, sponsored by Representative Benjamin Perez and Senator Leonardo Perez, was approved on August 16, 1971, partitioning Dupax into the towns of Dupax del Norte and Dupax del Sur.
+The latter kept the old población of Dupax, continuing as the seat of government, along with nine barrios and fifteen sitios.
+The creation of this municipality was ratified in a plebiscite held on November 8, 1971; the partition was implemented through Presidential Decree No. 586 promulgated by President Ferdinand Marcos, Sr on November 20, 1974.

 In 1979, through Batas Pambansa Blg.
-27 approved by Marcos, the municipality of Alfonso Castañeda was established upon separation of two barangays, including Lublub which was designated the seat of government, and seven sitios in the municipality, along with parts of Dupax del Norte.
+27 approved by Marcos, the municipality of Alfonso Castañeda was established upon separation of two barangays, including Lublub which was designated its seat of government, and seven sitios in the municipality, along with parts of Dupax del Norte.